| Name | Description | Notes | Source | Availability | |||||||

 copy starting at that point, overwriting the original null

-terminator, thereby appending the string src
+terminator, thereby appending the string src onto the end of string dst. dstmax is reduced to

-account for the string already present in dst
+account for the string already present in dst.